jmyers7/jmyers7.github.io/_posts/geom-primer/2023-01-17-geom-primer1.md

 If the pullback operation turns a smooth map into an algebra homomorphism pointing in the "opposite direction," then the *pushforward* operation turns a smooth map into a homomorphism of vector spaces pointing the "same direction."
 In particular, pushforwards *also* turn topology into (linear) algebra.

 Pushforwards aren't really that mysterious, since they are nothing but directional derivatives with a fancy name, and you certainly know what a derivative is.
-So, let's begin by recalling the definition of derivatives on open sets in euclidean space:
+So, let's begin by recalling the definition of derivatives on open sets in cartesian space:

 <div class="highlight-box">
-**Definition.** If $\phi:U \to \bbr^r$ is a smooth function on an open subset of a euclidean space $\bbr^s$, its *derivative at $t\in U$*, or its *pushforward at $t\in U$*, is the linear map
+**Definition.** If $\phi:U \to \bbr^r$ is a smooth function on an open subset of a cartesian space $\bbr^s$, its *derivative at $t\in U$*, or its *pushforward at $t\in U$*, is the linear map

 <div style='overflow: scroll'>
 \begin{equation}\notag